Fizzyo/Creating-Games-for-Fizzyo/README.md

 ### Step 2.
 Create a new project (don't forget the gitIgnore)

 Create yourself a new GIT project for your game on GitHub, full instructions can be found here ([Setting up a Repo](https://help.github.com/articles/create-a-repo/)) for getting started.
-Remember to select the .gitIgnore definition for your project, ESPECIALLY if it is a Unity project.
+Remember to select the Unity .gitIgnore definition for your project, ESPECIALLY if it is a Unity project.
-If in doubt, just select C#

 ### Step 3.
 Clone your project to your machine